cosmos72/hyperluminal-mem/README.md

 Implementation
 --------------
-Hyperluminal-MEM reads and writes serialized data to raw memory, using CFFI foreign pointers - equivalent to C/C++ pointers.
+Hyperluminal-mem reads and writes serialized data to raw memory, using CFFI foreign pointers - equivalent to C/C++ pointers.

 The most direct way to save serialized data to disk, and to load it back,